univention/keycloak-extensions/docs/configuration.rst

 generated.
 This secret is stored in:

 :file:`/etc/keycloak-extension-api.secret`
-    The shared secret used by the handler-container to authenticate with the proxy-container-api.
+    The shared secret used by the handler-container to authenticate with the proxy container’s API.

 .. _app-settings: